-The Court will make a good faith effort to assist in providing release time for Union negotiating team members participating in contract negotiations if negotiations take place on work time, provided that coverage can be arranged.
-Generally no more than two (2) on-duty personnel may attend negotiation sessions.
+The Court will make a good faith effort to assist in providing release time for Union negotiating team members participating in contract negotiations if negotiations take place on work time, provided that coverage can be arranged and no additional wage or overtime costs are incurred, unless authorized.
+If the Court is unable to provide release time under these requirements, the Court agrees that negotiations may be scheduled outside regular work hours.
+Generally, no more than one (1) on-duty personnel may attend negotiation sessions.
 No compensation will be provided by the Employer for negotiation activities outside the employee's workday.
 Off-duty personnel attending negotiating sessions will not receive any compensation for attendance.
 The negotiating teams will consist of a comparable number of representatives.